 If this person's crimes are methodical, this gives the reader a bit of information about him.
 If he cuts off the victims' fingers with a surgical knife, the reader learns something else about him.

 By the time the bad guy is unveiled, the reader should have a very good sense of this character without a POV.
 At the moment of unveiling, the reader will usually be given the final pieces of this character's emotional puzzle.

 Some writers have trouble writing the bad guys because they are concentrating on the good guys and the plot needs of the novel.
-I always suggest that a writer write a summary of the plot from the point of view of the bad guy starting with the crime, if there was one, and move from that point to the final unveiling.
+I always suggest that a writer create a summary of the plot from the point of view of the bad guy starting with what leads up to the crime and move from that point to the final unveiling.

 The bad guy's choices and his story must be as logical for his personality as the plot choices and story of the main characters.